cubanmakers/OpenLung/requirements/overview-statement.md

 OS Ventilator Ireland Community

 ### Problem / Opportunity
 COVID19 is currently spreading exponentially, in a mostly unchecked fashion, throughout the world.
 Infection doubling rates are as high as 2-3 days.
 Under simplistic models, such unchecked growth means the disease infects most of the world in months.
 Current statistics indicate that 15-20% of people who get it require hospitalization for respiratory failure for multiple weeks, and often need intense healthcare from medical professionals who are at severe risk treating these highly infectious patients.
 If infections proceed at their current pace across the globe, we will not have enough supplies like ventilators, respirators, PPE, etc. to meet demand.
 There is an opportunity to evaluate, design, validate, and source the fabrication of different open source emergency medical supplies around the world, given a variety of local supply conditions.
 This project relates to an Open Source Ventilator called OpenLung.

 ### Goals
-Simplify the design and improve on component reliability for a low-cost Bag Valve Mask (BVM or AmbuBag) based emergency respirator.
+Simplify the design and improve on component reliability for a low-cost Bag Valve Mask (BVM or Ambu-Bag) based emergency respirator.
 Allow the device to be constructed mostly of 3d printed parts.
 Use MIT research group and Rice University Mechanical Engineering student group designs as a starting point.

 ### Objectives
 1. Design a more integral 3D printed actuation mechanism